BaizhumanovAlisher/Distributed-Arithmetic-Expression-Calculator/README.md

 ## Description

 The user wants to count arithmetic expressions.
-He enters the line 2 + 2 * 2 and he wants to get 6 in response.
+He enters the line `2 + 2 * 2` and he wants to get 6 in response.
-But our addition and multiplication operations (also division and subtraction) are performed for a "very, very" long time.
-Therefore, the option in which the user makes an http request and receives the result as a response is impossible.
+Therefore, the option in which the user makes a http request and receives the result as a response is impossible.
 Moreover, the calculation of each such operation in our "alternative reality" takes up "gigantic" computing power.
-Accordingly, we must be able to perform each action separately and scale this system by adding computing power to our system in the form of new "machines".
-Therefore, when sending an expression, the user receives an expression identifier in response and can periodically check with the server "has the expression been counted"?
-If the expression is finally calculated, then it will get the result.
-Remember that some parts of an arithmetic expression can be calculated in parallel.

 Full description: [link](docs/technical%20specification-RU.md)